Numerical Analysis II

 This module introduces numerical methods for approximating functions and data, evaluating integrals and solving ordinary differential equations.
 It continues the introduction to numerical analysis begun in MATH20602.
 It provides theoretical analysis of the problems along with algorithms for their solution.
 Insight into the algorithms will be given through MATLAB illustrations, but the course does not require any programming.

-- the theory and practice of numerical integration,
+- quantify the error and convergence of numerical solvers for ODE,

 - Other - 20%